1920 Spanish general election

-A general election was held in Spain on Sunday, 19 December 1920 (for the Congress of Deputies) and on Sunday, 2 January 1921 (for the Senate), to elect the members of the 19th Cortes under the Spanish Constitution of 1876, during the Restoration period.
+A general election was held in Spain on 19 December 1920 (for the Congress of Deputies), and on 2 January 1921 (for the Senate), to elect the members of the 19th Cortes under the Spanish Constitution of 1876, during the Restoration period.
 All 409 seats in the Congress of Deputies were up for election, as well as 180 of 360 seats in the Senate.

 Overview

-Under the 1876 Constitution, the Spanish Cortes were envisaged as "co-legislative bodies", based on a nearly perfect bicameral system.
-Both the Congress of Deputies and the Senate had legislative, control and budgetary functions, sharing equal powers except for laws on contributions or public credit, the first reading of which corresponded to Congress, and impeachment processes against government ministers, in which each chamber had separate powers of indictment (Congress) and trial (Senate).
+Under the 1876 Constitution, the Spanish Cortes were conceived as "co-legislative bodies", forming a nearly perfect bicameral system.
+Both the Congress of Deputies and the Senate exercised legislative, oversight and budgetary functions, sharing almost equal powers, except in budget laws (taxation and public credit)—whose first reading corresponded to Congress—and in impeachment processes against government ministers, where Congress handled indictment and the Senate the trial.